The Best Basement Paint Colors to Bring the Downstairs to Life

 Turn your basement into a jewel box with rich, dark colors for the walls and furniture.
 The dark green walls (Chimichurri by Benjamin Moore), blue sofa and pops of orange work together in this basement by @melmitchia for a jaw-dropping effect.

-We’ve talked about dark colors in the basement, and you can’t go much darker than black.
+We’ve talked about some of the best dark basement paint colors, and you can’t go much darker than black.
 It’s a risky choice that can deliver beautiful results, as shown here in this basement by @samanthajacksondesigns.
 If you’re hunting for the right black, try Onyx by Benjamin Moore.
 It’ll add drama and sophistication to your basement while making it feel cozy.
-Your next man cave shade…?

 The basement is a less risky place to try out exciting color combinations that might seem too bold for the main part of the house.
 In this finished basement by @your_design_partner, the teal walls (Under the Stars by Magnolia Home) really pop, especially when paired with the paprika orange color in the rest of the decor.